progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Remember again that this is a rebasing command — every commit included in the range `HEAD~3..HEAD` will be rewritten, whether you change the message or not.
 Don’t include any commit you’ve already pushed to a central server — doing so will confuse other developers by providing an alternate version of the same change.-->

-Es ist wichtig, dass Du dir bewusst bist, dass mit diesem Rebase Befehl jeder Commit im Bereich `HEAD~3..HEAD` geändert wird, unabhängig davon, ob Du die Commit-Nachricht beziehungsweise den Schnappschuss änderst oder nicht.
+Es ist wichtig, dass Du Dir bewusst bist, dass mit diesem Rebase Befehl jeder Commit im Bereich `HEAD~3..HEAD` geändert wird, unabhängig davon, ob Du die Commit-Nachricht beziehungsweise den Schnappschuss änderst oder nicht.
 Der Rebase-Befehl sollte nie einen Commit beinhalten, der bereits an einen zentralen Server gepusht worden ist.
 Hälst Du Dich nicht daran, werden sich andere Entwickler über Dich ärgern oder wundern, weil es jetzt eine alternative Version von der gleichen Änderung gibt.

 <!--Running this command gives you a list of commits in your text editor that looks something like this:-->